Keep up with the latest “That’s All, Brother” news by following us on Facebook.

 Mission: Normandy

-Over 75 years ago, on June 6, 1944, That’s All, Brother led the main airborne invasion of Normandy.
+Over 80 years ago, on June 6, 1944, That’s All, Brother led the main airborne invasion of Normandy.
 Piloted by Lt.
 Col John Donalson, the plane led over 800 C-47s that dropped over 13,000 paratroopers into a battle that changed the course of mankind.
-75 years later, we were able to bring this great airplane back to the skies over Normandy for the commemoration of the 75th anniversary of D-Day.
+80 years later, we were able to bring this great airplane back to the skies over Normandy for the commemoration of the 80th anniversary of D-Day in 2024!

 Nearly Lost Forever

-As part of the Commemorative Air Force (CAF) Central Texas Wing, That’s All, Brother flew with 14 other C-47/DC-3 airplanes to make the epic journey back over the Atlantic in 2019.
-We retraced the classic ferry path from the United States to Canada, Greenland, Iceland, Scotland, and England to join up with over 30 C-47/DC-3 airplanes in Duxford, England.
-On June 5, 2019, That’s All, Brother flew with 18 re-enactor paratroops who boarded the plane in England, flew over the English channel, and made a successful paradrop flight over Normandy.
-On June 6, 2019, That’s All, Brother flew with 12 other C-47/DC-3 airplanes in formation to close out the D-Day commemoration over the US Cemetery in Normandy, and then continued on to Germany for the 70th commemoration of the Berlin Airlift and back to France for the Paris Airshow.
+As part of the Commemorative Air Force (CAF) Central Texas Wing, That’s All, Brother made the epic journey back over the Atlantic in both 2019 and 2024, and flew with the D-Day Squadron (14 C-47/DC-3s in 2019 and 5 in 2024).
+We retraced the classic ferry path from the United States to Canada, Greenland, Iceland, Scotland, and England to Duxford, England.
+On June 6, 2019, and 2024, That’s All, Brother flew with other C-47/DC-3 airplanes in formation to close out the D-Day commemorations over the US Cemetery at Omaha Beach, Normandy, and then continued to Germany for the 70th and 75th commemoration of the Berlin Airlift.

 Help Wanted